 Bubbling with sweet, lime-infused juicy flavor, this virgin mojito recipe is perfect for baby showers, wedding showers, and simply serving to friends who abstain.
-A non alcoholic mojito is so easy to make, and incredibly refreshing on a warm summer day!
+A mojito mocktail is so easy to make, and incredibly refreshing on a warm summer day!

 With all the sweetness of a mojito and the refreshing bite of limes and cool mint, this is a cocktail to sip and savor all summer long.